Prem-ium/BingRewards/README.md

 - Multiple Bing Rewards Accounts
 - PC & Mobile Search Automation
+- More Activities/Bonus Automation
-- (some) Bing Quiz Automation
+- Bing Quiz, Poll, and Explore Automation
 - Apprise Alerts

 # To-Do:
-- Bonus Sets on Microsoft Rewards Dashboard
-- Select Only Correct Answers on other formats of Quizzes (currently only serves as completition automation for set streak reward)
+- Selecting correct answers only on 'This or That' Quiz format.
+(Currently chooses choices at random for streak completion purposes.)